mamchecker/mamchecker/mamchecker/r/ce/en.rst

     \end{matrix}

-From the last rule it follows, how to calculate any logarithm with just one logarithm.
+From the last rule it follows how to calculate any logarithm with just one logarithm.

 .. math::